daandouwe/Thesis/doc/outline/markdown/stochastic-rnng.md

 1. A stack, buffer type of representation has to be coded.
 Perhaps this something that calls for cython for optimization.
 2. Neural network architectures will be implemented in PyTorch.
-3. Data for the constituency parser will be the Penn Treebank
+3. Data for the constituency parser will be the Penn Treebank.
+(Good toy dataset: arithmetic expressions a la Grammar variational Autoencoder)
+4.